 If you found an ideal property, it’s time to take a look at it in person.
 Arrange a viewing with the landlord or letting agent.
 When you’re at the viewing, compare the reality of the apartment with your expectations.

 Don’t be too shy to ask questions.
 Knowing more about the utilities, transportation costs, and living conditions can help you make an informed decision.
-Even if your first viewing didn’t turn out well, you can always arrange another.
+Even if your first viewing didn’t turn out well, you could always arrange another.

 Keep looking for an apartment until you find the right one.
 With a bit of patience and persistence, you can find your dream apartment.